Joran van der Sloot: Background

-Natalee Holloway disappearance
+Disappearance of Natalee Holloway

-On 29 May 2005, Van der Sloot met Natalee Holloway at Carlos' 'n Charlie's bar in downtown Oranjestad, Aruba, where they drank and danced together.
-When the bar closed at 1:00am, Holloway was last seen leaving in a car with Van der Sloot and two brothers, 21-year-old Deepak Kalpoe and 18-year-old Satish Kalpoe.
+On May 29, 2005, Van der Sloot met Natalee Holloway at Carlos'n Charlie's bar in downtown Oranjestad, Aruba.
+Holloway was an 18-year-old American, vacationing in Aruba to celebrate her graduation from high school.
+Holloway and Van der Sloot drank and danced together at the bar.
+When the bar closed at 1:00 a.m., Holloway was last seen leaving in a car with Van der Sloot and two brothers, 21-year-old Deepak and 18-year-old Satish Kalpoe.

-On 9 June 2005, Van der Sloot and both Kalpoe brothers were arrested in regards to the disappearance of Natalee Holloway.
-The Kalpoe brothers were released from custody on 4 July, while Van der Sloot remained in custody.
-The brothers were re-arrested on 26 August on suspicion of rape and murder.
-All three suspects were released on 3 September due to lack of evidence.
+On June 9, 2005, Van der Sloot and both Kalpoe brothers were arrested in regards to the disappearance of Holloway.
+The Kalpoe brothers were released from custody on July 4, while Van der Sloot remained in custody.
+The brothers were re-arrested on August 26 on suspicion of rape and murder.
+All three suspects were released on September 3 due to lack of evidence.

 After his release, Van der Sloot was required to stay within Dutch territory pending the results of the investigation.
-On 5 September 2005, he returned to the Netherlands to study international business management at the HAN University of Applied Sciences.
-On 14 September, a higher court removed the travel restrictions.
+On September 5, 2005, he returned to the Netherlands to study international business management at the HAN University of Applied Sciences.
+On September 14, a higher court removed the travel restrictions.
 Gerold G. Dompig, former deputy commissioner of the Aruba Police Force, stated that the initial arrests were made prematurely under pressure from Holloway's family.
 Dompig charged that the family sidetracked the investigation by making it difficult for the police to collect evidence to solve the case.

 Media coverage

-On 26 September 2005, Van der Sloot told the American television show A Current Affair that neither he nor the Kalpoe brothers had sex with Holloway, but he admitted that they initially agreed to lie to the authorities.
+On September 26, 2005, Van der Sloot told the American television show A Current Affair that neither he nor the Kalpoe brothers had sex with Holloway, but he admitted that they initially agreed to lie to the authorities.
 He said that they first told police that Holloway was dropped off alone at her hotel, while he later said that he was dropped off with her at the beach.
 Van der Sloot stated that he left Holloway alone at the beach at her request and that he regretted it.

-On 6 February 2006, on ABC's Good Morning America, Van der Sloot's parents stated that their son was unfairly singled out and that the investigation left them devastated.
+On February 6, 2006, on ABC's Good Morning America, Van der Sloot's parents stated that their son was unfairly singled out and that the investigation left them devastated.
 Later that month, while Van der Sloot and his father were in New York City for an interview with ABC's Primetime, they were served with a lawsuit filed by Natalee's parents, Beth and Dave Holloway, alleging personal injury; the case was dismissed on jurisdictional grounds that August.

 In April 2007 Van der Sloot and a reporter published a book describing the case.
 Van der Sloot began writing the book while attending business classes in Arnhem.
 He stated in the introduction, "I see this book as my opportunity to be open and honest about everything that happened, for anyone who wants to read it."